Sphereon-Opensource/pex-openapi/README.md

 console.log(jwtObject);
 ```

-In `package.json` add a script section.
+In `package.json` add a script `"my-pe-models-consumer-script": "ts-node scripts/consumer-script.ts"` in scripts section.
 Resulting Package.json may look like following.

 ```
 {